SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Pinkie stared at Applejack, pondering who was in her room.
 "You're Applejack's twin sister!"

-Applejack grunted.
+Applejack groaned.
 "I am Applejack!"

 "Are you sure?
 You look a lot more like her twin sister I just met."